isabella232/element-zstack/docs/src/pipeline.md

 # Data Pipeline

-Element ZStack is composed of two main schemas, `volume` and `volume_matching`.
-Data export to BossDB is handled with a `bossdb` schema and upload utilities.
+Element ZStack is composed of two main schemas, `volume` and `bossdb`.
+Data export to BossDB is handled with the `bossdb` schema and upload utilities.

 - `volume` module - performs segmentation of volumetric microscopic images with `cellpose`.

-- `volume_matching` module - performs volume registration to a common space and matches cells across imaging sessions.

 - `bossdb` module - uploads data to BossDB, creates a Neuroglancer visualization, and stores the relevant URLs.